I traveled to every single city in Georgia. After my voyage, I gathered a list of ghost towns (AKA mostly abandoned towns) in this state.

 While there was so much more positive that I found in my journey across Georgia, it also came with crumbling historic towns that were once lively.

-Below are pictures and a video of the 20 mostly abandoned ghost towns of Georgia.
+Below are pictures of the 20 mostly abandoned ghost towns of Georgia.

 1. Kite, Georgia